-GENEVA, N.Y.-June 28, 2019/PRNewswire/ — Geneva Community Power announced that enrollment has exceeded the number of subscriptions needed to ensure the solar farm will be built, meet the enrollment target, and award a $25,000 sustainability grant.
-Because more than four hundred subscribers enrolled in the community solar program before June 26th, will be able to meet application deadlines for New York State matching funds intended to fund storm water control projects benefiting Seneca Lake
+GENEVA, N.Y.-June 28, 2019/PRNewswire/ — Geneva Community Power announced that enrollment had exceeded the number of subscriptions needed to ensure the solar farm will be built, meet the enrollment target, and award a $25,000 sustainability grant.
+Because more than four hundred subscribers enrolled in the community solar program before June 26th.
+So they will be able to meet application deadlines for New York State matching funds.
+All that’s intended to fund stormwater control projects benefiting Seneca Lake.

-Geneva Community Power, a local solar program launched by the Town of Geneva and Joule Community Power, offered Geneva a $25,000sustainability grant if program enrollment reached four hundred.
-On April 30th, the Town of Geneva announced its intention to use the $25,000 grant to undertake a storm water control project that will benefit Seneca Lake.
+iz a local solar program launched by the Town of Geneva and Joule Community Power.
+For it offered Geneva a $25,000 sustainability grant.
+Especially if program enrollment reached four hundred.
+On April 30th, the Town of Geneva announced its intention to use the $25,000 grant to undertake a stormwater control project that will benefit Seneca Lake.

-Ontario County Water Resource Technician Katie Cappiello explained “The Water Quality Improvement Project (WQIP) program is a competitive reimbursement grant program through New York State that funds projects to address water quality concerns like those we’re seeing in the Seneca Lake Watershed.
+Ontario County Water Resource Technician Katie Cappiello explained, “The Water Quality Improvement Project (WQIP) program is a competitive reimbursement grant program through New York State that funds projects to address water quality concerns like those we see in the Seneca Lake Watershed.
 The WQIP requires a minimum local match of 25%, meaning that the $25,000 grant award from Geneva Community Power can be used to apply for $75,000 from the State for a total project budget of $100,000.”

 About Geneva Community Power